How do I submit my application?

 Please email [email protected] to request your application to be canceled.

 Does my housing spot carry over from Fall to Spring semester?

 The housing placement is valid only for the semester for which the application was submitted.
 Housing assignments do not carry over from one semester to another in the same academic year.
 Students should remember to submit a new application through their student portal for each session that they wish to stay in JCU Housing.

 What are the payment deadlines?

 The Housing Deposit is due by the application deadline.
 The full payment should be submitted after a housing placement has been received.
 Please review the Housing Website for specific details.
 If you are expecting to receive Financial Aid, please email [email protected].
 For other payment deadlines, please consult the Tuition and Fees section of the website.

 What if I don't get assigned to my first choice option and there is a cost difference?

 Should students request one type of housing as their first choice and it is not granted, they will be billed for the housing they are assigned.
 If a student has already submitted the payment for a housing option that costs less than the option they were assigned, they are expected to submit the remaining balance prior to the designated move-in date.

 What happens if I paid for a single upgrade and don't get assigned a single?

 Final billing for housing is done in compliance with the University's drop/add schedule.
 If a student who requested and/or paid for a single does not receive it, he or she will not be billed the cost of the single upgrade.
 If the student has already paid for the upgrade, his/her account will be credited for the fee.
 For questions on the status of student accounts, please contact the Finance Office at [email protected].
-You will be notified of the single upgrade should you receive it.
+You will be notified about the single upgrade, should you receive it.